-Figure 4 shows the total production cost associated with each scenario over the course of the analysis period.
+Figure 3 shows the total production cost associated with each scenario over the course of the analysis period.
 The Clean Energy scenario is considerably less expensive from an operational perspective than the Duke IRP scenario for two primary reasons.
 First, we note an immediate cost decline in the first year of the analysis period due to the removal of the must-run designations, as described above.
-Production costs immediately drop by 28 percent when uneconomic coal capacity is no longer forced to generate.
+Production costs drop when uneconomic coal capacity is no longer forced to generate.
 In the absence of this coal-fired energy, EnCompass substitutes no- and low- variable cost energy from other sources.

-Figure 4.
-Duke Energy total production cost by year by scenario
+Figure 3.
+Annual Duke Energy total production cost by scenario

 From a reliability perspective, Duke Energy meets its hourly demand requirements in all modeled days and hours during the analysis period.
-The Clean Energy Scenario maintains the required 15 percent reserve margin and EnCompass projects no loss-of-load hours and sees zero hours with unserved energy, even with the increased electric demand associated with the addition of new electric vehicles under Executive Order Number 80.

-Figure 5 and Figure 6, below, show energy generation on January 3, 2028-a representative winter peak day-for the Duke IRP and Clean Energy scenarios.
+The Clean Energy Scenario maintains the required 15 percent reserve margin and EnCompass projects no loss-of-load hours and sees zero hours with unserved energy.
+Figure 4 and Figure 5, below, show energy generation on January 3, 2028-a representative winter peak day-for the Duke IRP and Clean Energy scenarios.
 Both scenarios rely on nuclear generation and some level of energy imports to meet demand in peak hours and then export energy during the midday trough.
 The Duke Energy scenario dispatches must-run coal units throughout the day, and uses a mix of natural gas-fired, hydroelectric, and some solar generation to meet the hourly peaks.
 The modest amounts of battery storage capacity are charged in the early morning and midday hours.
 Conversely, the Clean Energy Scenario uses very little coal, less natural gas-fired generation, and relies on a greater mix of resources.
-Battery capacity is charged via solar generation during both an extended morning period and the midday trough, which allows batteries to discharge during evening hours to help meet the evening peak.
-Duke Energy's hourly load requirements are shown by the solid line.
-The area between the dashed line and the solid line in the two Figures represents the time in which battery resources are being charged, whether by solar resources within Duke's service territory or via imported energy.
-The area between the solid line and the dotted line represents energy exports.
+Battery capacity is charged via solar generation during both an extended morning period and the midday trough, which allows them to discharge during evening hours to help meet the evening peak.

-Figure 5.
+Figure 4.
 Sample winter peak generation by fuel type, January 3, 2028, Duke IRP scenario

-Finally, as expected based on the substantial difference in carbon-free capacity and generation between the two scenarios, the CO_2 emissions in the Clean Energy scenario are well below those in the Duke IRP scenario.
-The removal of the must-run coal designations immediately leads to a reduction in CO_2 emissions of almost 17 million tons in 2019.
-Though both scenarios see overall emissions decline, the gap between the two widens by the end of the period, when the Duke IRP scenario continues to emit almost 50 million tons of CO2 while the Clean Energy scenario emits just under 30 million tons.
-Figure 7 depicts this widening gap, with both scenarios accounting for emissions associated with energy imports.
-Again, these volumes will differ from those reported by Duke Energy in Figure A-3 of each of its IRPs given the operational differences between generators that exist between the Company's modeled scenario and the Synapse Duke IRP scenario.
+Finally, as expected based on the substantial difference in carbon-free capacity and generation between the two scenarios, the CO2 emissions in the Clean Energy scenario outpace the Duke IRP scenario.
+The removal of must-run designations immediately leads to a reduction in CO2 emissions of almost 25 million tons in 2018.
+Though both scenarios see overall emissions decline, the gap between the two widens by the end of the period, when the Duke IRP scenario continues to emit 49 million tons of CO2 while the Clean Energy scenario emits just over 18 million tons.
+Figure 6 depicts this widening gap.